Court papers: Tyler Flach, convicted in murder of Khaseen Morris, sues Nassau, 6 correction officers for alleged jail beating

 Sivin declined to comment beyond the allegations raised in the lawsuit.

-Flach, 22, of Long Beach, was convicted Nov.
+Flach, 22, was convicted Nov.
 1 of second-degree murder, first-degree gang assault and misdemeanor assault and weapon charges.
 The verdict came on the sixth day of jury deliberations after about a week of testimony and 20 witnesses.
 Flach did not testify at the trial.

 Prosecutors alleged at trial that Flach, who was 18 at the time of the attack, intentionally stabbed Morris, an Oceanside High School senior, during a brawl outside an Oceanside strip mall on Sept.
 16, 2019.